Abdul-Rahmman/DAND_Project2/README.md

 # DAND_Project2
 This Project is part of Udacity course submitions.
-Udacity DataScience Nanodegree Project 2 - Disaster Response System.
+Udacity DataScience Nanodegree Project 2 - Disaster Response System, The project aim is to build a  (NLP) Natural Language Processing model to categorize messages on a real time basis.

 # Project Motivation